spoogle/SearchTouch/README.markdown

 When using Core Data, built indexes are stored in a file *DataModel.sqlite* in the top level directory of your application.
-You can check to see whether an index already exists using the `[index hasBeenBuilt]`.
+You can check to see whether an index already exists using `(BOOL)[index hasBeenBuilt]`.
 If an index has already been built then you can use it directly without rebuilding it, e.g.